-AsyncResult.iterdeps (intermediate=False)

-AsyncResult.maybe_reraise(propagate=True, callback=None)

-AsyncResult.maybe_throw(propagate=True, callback=None)

 '''

-AsyncResult.ready()
+iterdeps (intermediate=False)

+kwargs

+maybe_reraise (propagate=True, callback=None)

+maybe_throw (propagate=True, callback=None)

+name

+queue

+ready()

+Return True if the task has executed.

 '''

-Return True if the task started executing.

 If the task is still running, pending, or is waiting for retry then False is returned.